dodopontocom/odroid-tensorflow/README.md

 - [x] Upload latest docker image to dockerhub
 - [x] Perform a simple image recognition test and send result via Telegram Bot
 - [x] Startup Terraform flow to deploy the solution to GCP
-- [x] Run the Telegram Bot as daemon from GCP instance
+- [x] Run the Telegram Bot on daemon mode from GCP instance
+- [ ] Run Terraform 'destroy' flow for maintainance
+- [ ] Improve Terraform scripts to turn the Bot off during the night and turn it on again in the morning
+- [ ] Improve Terraform scripts to better scale the instance up or down
+- [ ] Check the possibility of using GCP Cluster instead of GCP compute instance (VMs)

 ![Pipeline workFlow](images/01_dev_flow.jpg)